By Len O’Kelly

 -First, we have what may be the worst newscast in the history of college radio, or any radio for that matter.
 All that is written on the tape is “Cindy’s newscast,” and Cindy never gives her full name (or any name, for that matter).
 What I do remember about Cindy is that she was a cheerleader, and she was distractingly pretty.
 Cindy would have made a bishop kick a hole in a stained glass window, to steal a phrase my stepfather stole from elsewhere.
 Of course, everybody gets something, and the looks were given to cover a apparent lack of an ability to read.
 In this cast Cindy will mispronounce both “Illinois” and “Chicago,” change the name of the Philadelphia basketball team to the 69ers, and generally sound like a grade school kid who shouldn’t be in college.
 I tried to banter with her afterwards, but that just redefines awkward.
 She brought up sports betting in Colorado so we could talk about college basketball to reduce the awkwardness but it didn’t work.
+We were finally able to find common ground when we started talking about how to bet on sport in Florida here and in other states.
+It eased a little of the awkwardness.
 This takes up the first five minutes or so of the aircheck.

 We infer that there is no pre-planned music log for the day.
 “It’s just a total free for all here this morning!”
 Usually at WIUS I was presented with a handwritten music log, and on days where I couldn’t find it, I just played what I wanted to.
 It’s quite possible that after that newscast I pitched the list, claiming that it was lost, and went on to try and save the show.